Travis Jankowski Player Props: Rangers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.80 team ERA ranks 26th across all league pitching staffs.
+- The Nationals have the 26th-ranked team ERA among all MLB pitching staffs (4.82).

-- Nationals pitchers combine to surrender the fourth-most home runs in baseball (120 total, 1.4 per game).
+- The Nationals surrender the fourth-most home runs in baseball (122 total, 1.4 per game).

-- In his most recent time out on Sunday, the right-hander threw five innings against the Philadelphia Phillies, giving up three earned runs while surrendering six hits.
+- The righty last appeared on Monday against the Cincinnati Reds, when he went six innings, allowing three earned runs while giving up six hits.

-- The 31-year-old has a 4.34 ERA and 6.7 strikeouts per nine innings across 17 games this season, while giving up a batting average of .277 to opposing hitters.
+- The 26-year-old has put up a 4.86 ERA and 6.7 strikeouts per nine innings across 11 games this season, while allowing a batting average of .256 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.